SAP/odata-vocabularies/docs/v2-annotations.md

 label|-|Description, will also be used as atom:title in the service document creatable|true|New entities can be created in this set updatable|true|Entities in this set can be updated.
 Must not be present if updatable-path is present. updatable-path|-|Entities in this set can be updated or not depending on their state.
 The value of this attribute is a [path expression](http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3) that identifies a Boolean property in the context of the entity type of the entity set.
 The value of this property indicates whether the entity can be updated or not.
-Must not be present if updatable is present.<br>The combined meaning of the annotations updatable and updatable-path is<br>- If an entity set is neither annotated with updatable nor updatable-path, its entities can be updated<br>- If an entity set is annotated both with updatable and updatable-path, the service is broken and the client should assume that entities in this set cannot be updated<br>- If an entity set is annotated with updatable=true, its entities can be updated<br>- If an entity set is annotated with updatable=false, its entities cannot be updated<br>- If an entity set is annotated with updatable-path, its entities can be updated depending on the value of the Boolean property identified with this path expression:<br>- - If updatable-path points to a property that does not exist, the service is broken and the client should assume that the entity cannot be updated<br>- - If updatable-path points to a property that does not have the type Edm.Boolean, the service is broken and the client should assume that the entity cannot be updated<br>- - If updatable-path points to a property of type Edm.Boolean that exists, and this property has the value true, the entity can be updated<br>- - If updatable-path points to a property of type Edm.Boolean that exists, and this property has the value false, the entity cannot be updated<br>- - If updatable-path points to a property of type Edm.Boolean that exists, and this property has the value null, the service does not know whether the property can be updated.
-Semantically such a service is broken and the client should assume that the entity cannot be updated<br>The same rules apply to the combination of deletable and deletable-path on entity sets and the combination of creatable and creatable-path on navigation properties. deletable|true|Entities can be deleted from this set.
+Must not be present if updatable is present.
+See section below for details. deletable|true|Entities can be deleted from this set.
 Must not be present if deletable-path is present. deletable-path|-|Entities in this set can be deleted or not depending on their state.
 The value of this attribute is a [path expression](http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3) that identifies a Boolean property in the context of the entity type of the entity set.
 The value of this property indicates whether the entity can be deleted or not.
-Must not be present if deletable is present.<br>See notes in updatable-path for combined meaning of deletable and deletable-path. searchable|false|Supports custom query option `search` pageable|true|Supports system query options `$top` and `$skip` topable|true|Supports system query option `$top`
+Must not be present if deletable is present.
+See section below for details. searchable|false|Supports custom query option `search` pageable|true|Supports system query options `$top` and `$skip` topable|true|Supports system query option `$top`